antor-mha/PortSwigger-Web-Security-Labs/SQL_Injection/LAB 6/SQL injection attack, listing the database contents on Oracle.md

     1. Open Burp Suite and access the LAB.
     2. Connect the proxy and turn on intercept.
     3. Now select a catergory and reload the page then send the request to the repeater and turn off intercept.
-    4. We have to retrieve tables, and to do that use this query 'union+select+table_name,+null+from+all_tables+-- send it and copy the url. and find a user type like this "USERS_IADGQO"
+    4. We have to retrieve tables, and to do that use this query  [Use cheat sheet to get all the payloads]

+        'union+select+table_name,+null+from+all_tables+--
+        send it and copy the url.
+        and find a user type like this "USERS_IADGQO"